gmai2006/fhir/README.md

-# FHIR
+# FHIR - BETA version
+Update:
+- Added REST layer validator

-An implementation of the Fast Healthcare Interoperability Resources (FHIR) version 3.0.1 This implentation is 100% auto generated
+An implementation of the Fast Healthcare Interoperability Resources (FHIR) version 3.0.1.

+This implentation is 100% auto generated

 Please see here for more information about the FHIR